worldcoin/orb-software/fleet-cmdr/README.md

 # Orb Fleet Commander

 This is the Orb Fleet Commander.
-It is a process the connects to the Fleet Backend to allow for fleet management.
+It is a process the connects to the Orb Relay Service and processes messages for fleet management.